rafiulhasanarb/galleryOfPhotos/README.md

 2. Photo screen infinite scoll with cache images
 3. Detail screen with save and share button, when save button is clicked it show a progressbar, progress label
 4. Saved Screen show the local saved images from server
+5. Profile Screen that show the current user details

 # Features
 1. Unit tests